 In our opinion, you can’t go wrong with a little extra time built into your travel day to ease the mind and your stress level.

 Not only do you need to prepare for the time it will take you to get to your gate once you get to the airport, but you also have to prepare for the amount of time it will take you to get TO the airport.

-Airport parking ramps – obviously this is the closest parking option to the airport.
-You’ll pay a premium for parking with rates topping at $26 per day at the main terminal as of 2021.
+Obviously this is the closest MSP parking option to the airport.
+You’ll pay a premium for parking rates of $30 per day at the main terminal as of 2023.

 Be aware, depending on how full the ramps are you may spend a fair amount of time circling for a spot to park and/or walking to the terminal from your parking spot once you find one.
 MSP has a parking availability real-time report on their website to help with planning.